Agreed by most to be the Holy Grail of concertinas, the Jeffries Concertina continues to be the most sought after concertina of all time.

 Quality of Build

-Jeffries concertinas are extremely durable and have often been likened to having a sublime build akin to that of a classic car.
+Jeffries concertinas are extremely durable and have are often likened to having a sublime build akin to that of a classic car.

 It’s hard to mistake a Jeffries Concertina, from the beautifully decorated fretwork of the mirrored metal ends or polished wooden ends to the gold leaf tooling on the bellows-frame, the elegant buttons are usually of bone or metal.